Here’s a list of apps and online resources recommended for video production, photography, desktop publishing, productivity, and business.

 bigfoto.com – “Images based on locations around the world.
 The site asks for a link back in return, and that’s it.
 I’d suggest the images aren’t always as sharp as I’d hope, but there is great breadth in the countries and local people on offer.”

 fromoldbooks.org – “Excellent resource for vintage images scanned from old storybooks.
-Produced before copyright laws became a hindrance, they’re free to all to use.”
+Produced before copyright laws became a hindrance, they’re free for all to use.”

 animalphotos.info – “Images of animals, categorized like a directory, all licensed under Creative Commons.”